Our Practice Areas

 If you are considering divorcing your same-sex spouse, it is important that you understand you do not have to go through the process alone.
 Call our offices or fill out this secure online form, to schedule a confidential initial consultation with one of our experienced family law attorneys today.
 Our offices are conveniently located at 2653 Nottingham Way, Hamilton, NJ 08619.

-FAQ: What is a cohabitation agreement?
 A cohabitation agreement is an agreement often entered into between same-sex couples in a registered domestic partnership.
 Because the law does not provide for alimony or equitable asset division for couples who have entered into a domestic partnership agreement, a cohabitation agreement often serves a purpose similar to a prenuptial agreement.
 The couple can agree to financial support for one partner if the domestic partnership ends, and can specify how property will be divided if the relationship ends in the future.
 The terms of a cohabitation agreement can also impact child custody and parenting time issues, although those terms cannot specifically be agreed to in the agreement itself.
 Speak to an experienced same-sex divorce lawyer if you are considering divorce and entered into a cohabitation agreement while in a domestic partnership.

-FAQ: What if I entered into a civil union with my spouse before we legally married?
-How will the divorce be impacted if we never dissolved the civil union?
 Dissolving the civil union adds another step to the divorce process.
 We will file a complaint requesting dissolution of the civil union, as well as a case information statement, which are documents similar to those required to file for divorce in New Jersey.
 The process can become more difficult if your civil union was filed in another state, but an experienced same-sex divorce lawyer can help you understand the potential requirements.